anniemx/materialist/README.md

 # materialist
-A project for co2 emissions database of building materials In this application a user can create a small building project and save building materials used in a database.
+A project of co2 emissions database of building materials and calculator

+In this application a user can create a small building project and save building materials used in a database.
 Materials are divided into indoor and outdoor category.
 Each material item are saved with an amount, such as an area (m2) and co2/kg value.